School Hours are 8:50-3:45

 Montclair School of Academics and Enrichment has a proven track record as a high performing school over the past 8 years.
 We are thrilled to announce that we will also have the opportunity to expand, build, and further improve as a result of being approved to receive a generous amount of bond money over the next few years.

-We hope you will consider attending Montclair in 2017!
+We hope you will consider attending Montclair!
 Feel free to call or stop by the school for answers to any questions that you have!

 Office: (720) 424-5380 http://montclair.dpsk12.org/